Concept2: Online logbook and world rankings

-Starting 1999, the company began facilitating a community of home-based rowers who maintain online logs hosted on the Concept2 website.
+Starting in 1999, the company began facilitating a community of home-based rowing and fitness enthusiasts who maintain online logs hosted on the Concept2 website.
 Their performances are ranked in real time on the Concept2 website.
 The total number of meters logged in the 2014 season (May 1, 2013 – April 30, 2014) exceeded 10.2 billion, by over 47,000 users.
 There are hundreds of clubs that rowers may affiliate with when registering with the ranking system.
-Meters can be logged on the indoor rower, on water, on the SkiErg or on snow.
-Concept2 also hosts year-round online challenges aimed at motivating rowers.
+Meters can be logged on the RowErg, on water, on the SkiErg, on snow, on the BikeErg, and work can be logged on the StrengthErg.
+Concept2 also hosts year-round online challenges to motivate its fitness community.

 Online challenges

-Concept2 organizes a number of challenges throughout the year.
+Concept2 organizes online challenges throughout the year.
 Many of these reward consistency and total meters instead of speed, giving an extra incentive to work out regularly.

 Virtual Team Challenge

 The Virtual Team Challenge (VTC), runs every year from January 1–31.
 Each team completes as many meters as they can collectively between 12:00 a.m.
 January 1 and 11:59 p.m.
 January 31.
 Virtual teams (not based on or around a specific physical location) can be made up of anyone from anywhere who wants to participate—friends, family, co-workers, old schoolmates, rowing teammates, and so on.
 Teams can also be real "clubs" with a physical location.
-Participants are only allowed to record meters from the Indoor Rower the SkiErg.
-Greenwich Crew from Cos Cob, CT currently holds the title of the Virtual Team Challenge, winning for three consecutive years in 2018, 2019, and 2020.
+Participants are only allowed to record meters from the RowErg, SkiErg, or BikeErg.